 We are increasingly getting away from the ‘man’s man’ culture.
 Men are emasculated and marginalized and discriminated against.
 Boys are asked to be softer, weaker, and quieter than God ever intended.

 I grew up in a household of 5 men and they are all tough, strong, loud, masculine men.
 And I love them for it.
-They will tease unmercifully, they sometimes even make jokes that tick me off, but I still prefer that over the wimpy version of men that society seems to want.
+They will tease unmercifully, they sometimes even make jokes that make me mad, but I still prefer that over the wimpy version of men that society seems to want.

 My own husband is also a strong, masculine man.
 He talks to little boys as if they are men.
 He shakes their hands gravely, and treats them as equals, calls them ‘sir’ and such.

 This type of treatment of little-boys-as-men is an important aspect of raising boys to BE men.
 We don’t just want boys.
 We want men.
 Strong men who will stand firm on principle, strong men who are unflinching in the face of trouble, strong men who stand on truth with their very lives.